 Jerre Paquette, PhD

-Jerre Paquette is an award-winning university professor, administrator, and leader whose work consistently draws accolades from delighted participants and frequently results in return engagements.
+Jerre Paquette is an award-winning university professor, administrator, and leader.
+His work consistently draws accolades from delighted participants and frequently results in return engagements.

 Jerre’s international career has taken him from the classrooms of big-city ghettos to the boardrooms of international corporations.
 He has lived and taught in remote First Nations communities and in some of the world’s largest cities, and his work spans all levels of education—from elementary through university.